blegat/ICCOPT_SummerSchool_2022/README.md

 ## Download these materials

 **Thanks for being prepared and checking out the materials before the tutorial.
-We're still working on them so please wait for this message to disappear before downloading.**
+We're still working on them; please wait for this message to disappear before downloading.**

 Next, download a copy of these materials.